 - the successful defense as co-trial counsel for a major pharmaceutical company in two separate billion-dollar-plus arbitrations.

 In each year since 2015, Bryan has been listed in the IAM Patent 1000 – The World’s Leading Patent Professionals for Litigation.
-He is also recognized in Patent Litigation: Full Coverage in the 2018 edition of The Legal 500 United States.
+He is also recognized in Patent Litigation: Full Coverage in the 2018 and 2021 editions of The Legal 500 United States.

 Bryan has litigated and counseled on patent matters for companies of various sizes across a variety of complex industries and technologies including medical devices, optical networking, pharmaceuticals, 3-D technology, material compositions, DNA array technology, automotive components, and communications software and devices.